Stanford-Health/wearipedia/README.md

 ## Contributing

-Wearipedia is an open source project and we welcome contributions!

-Please refer to our [contributing guide](https://github.com/Stanford-Health/wearipedia/blob/master/CONTRIBUTING.md) to learn how to contribute to wearipedia.
+As Wearipedia is still at an early stage, we are not yet accepting contributions from the broader community.
+Once Wearipedia reaches its first stable release, we will begin accepting contributions.

 ## License